helm/charts/incubator/spark-operator/README.md

 # spark-operator
-ConfigMap-based approach for managing the Spark clusters in Kubernetes and OpenShift.
+ConfigMap-based approach for managing the Spark clusters and apps in Kubernetes and OpenShift.

 # Installation
 ```